 Cataracts are a leading cause of blindness in dogs.
-Although they may develop as a result of ocular trauma or inflammation, cataracts occur most frequently in purebred dogs, where they are nearly always inherited.
-The age of onset is variable, usually from 5-8 years of age.
+Although there are other potential etiologies, cataracts are most frequently the result of heredity or diabetes in dogs.
+The age of onset for inherited canine cataracts is variable, usually from 5-8 years of age.

 - maintaining the anterior chamber with less damage to the corneal endothelium